AnCaMoPa/go-api-git-clone/README.md

 Once you have the app running, you need to make a post request with the following json:

 {
-  "goroutines": "1", //Number of operations you want in parrallel "path": "./", //Path in which you cloned repositories will be "repositories": [ //List of the repositories you want to clone
+  "goroutines": "2", //Number of operations you want in parrallel "path": "./", //Path in which you cloned repositories will be "time_out":"10s", //Max time the operations will be in executing before its get cancel "repositories": [ //List of the repositories you want to clone
       {
         "url" : "git@github.com:AnCaMoPa/go-api-git-clone.git"